-After you enable an Internet firewall, you may not be able to search, or browse, for other computers on your home or office network, and you may not be able to share files with other computers on your home or office network.
-For example, when you enable the Internet Connection Firewall (ICF) feature in Windows XP, you find that you cannot browse your network by using My Network Places.
+After you enable an Internet firewall, you may not be able to search, or browse, for other computers on your home or office network.
+And you may not be able to share files with other computers on your home or office network.
+For example, when you enable the Internet Connection Firewall (ICF) feature in Windows XP, you find that you can't browse your network by using My Network Places.
 Also, if you use the

 System error 6118 has occurred.
 The list of servers for this workgroup is not currently available.

 This behavior may occur if you enable a firewall on the network connection that you use for your home or office network.
-By default, a firewall closes the ports that are used for file and print sharing to prevent Internet computers from connecting to file and print shares on your computer.
+By default, a firewall closes the ports that are used for file and print sharing.
+The purpose is to prevent Internet computers from connecting to file and print shares on your computer.

 To resolve this behavior, use a firewall only for network connections that you use to connect directly to the Internet.
 For example, use a firewall on a single computer that is connected to the Internet directly through a cable modem, a DSL modem, or a dial-up modem.
 If you use the same network connection to connect to both the Internet and a home or office network, use a router or firewall that prevents Internet computers from connecting to the shared resources on the home or office computers.